GiulioImperato/Recommendation-System/README.md

 A bottom-up testing strategy was adopted:

-✅ Starting from the most critical and atomic components.
+✅ Starting from the most critical and atomic components;

-✅ Covering business logic and recommendation strategies.
+✅ Covering business logic and recommendation strategies;

-✅ Verified API endpoints via E2E testing .
+✅ Verified API endpoints via E2E testing.

 I deliberately excluded unit tests for DTOs, mappers, and entities, as they are indirectly tested through integration and strategy tests.
 Dedicated unit tests were deemed unnecessary.